act-rules/act-rules.github.io/_rules/links-with-identical-names-and-context-serve-equivalent-purpose-fd3a94.md

 #### Passed Example 5

-These two HTML `a` elements link to URLs that differ due to trailing slashes, but resolve to the [same resource][] after redirects caused by user agent.
+The two HTML `a` elements have the same [accessible name][] and [context][programmatically determined link context].
+They link to URLs that differ due to trailing slashes, but resolve to the [same resource][] after redirects caused by user agent.

 ```html
 <html lang="en">